Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 When he finds another dog they will try to stay together but not too close.
 Finally if a dog that is currently in a pack sees the player other dogs that can see it will go to it.
 All dogs that can see the player will try to be just as close to the player as any other dog.
-In the end no dog will actually try to attack the player directly but if the player approachs a dog they will all get closer.
+In the end no dog will actually try to attack the player directly but if the player approaches a dog they will all get closer.
 I am basically trying to get the dogs to stay on the edge until the player either purposefully approaches them or ends up having to do so.

 &nbsp;&nbsp;&nbsp;Really it will be a interesting choice for the player.